LAVYA255/TravelGuide/README.md

-Travel Guide
+# Travel Guide

-🌍 Live Demo
+## 🌍 Live Demo

-Check out the live version of the project: Travel Guide
+Check out the live version of the project: [Travel Guide](https://lavya255.github.io/TravelGuide/)

-📌 Overview
+## 📌 Overview
 Travel Guide is a web application designed to help users explore and save destinations.
 Users can log in using their Google account and add destinations to their 'WishVisit' list using Firebase for data storage.

-🚀 Features
+## 🚀 Features

-🔍 Browse and explore various travel destinations
+- 🔍 Browse and explore various travel destinations

-✅ Google authentication using Firebase

-📌 Save favorite destinations to 'WishVisit'

-🎨 Responsive and user-friendly interface
+- 🎨 Responsive and user-friendly interface
+- ☁️ Know the Weather of place you want to visit
+- 📍 Get info about Nearby Lovations

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-Frontend: HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS, JavaScript
+## By Lavya Tanotra- Student of Scaler School of Technology
+- Final Project